Download the print version

 • managing authorisations, including by providing consumer dashboards

-• notifying consumers of certain matters in relation to their data sharing arrangements
+• notifying consumers of certain matters in relation to their data sharing arrangements, and

 • providing access to copies of records where requested by consumers.

-A data holder should also be aware that they have other, non-privacy related obligations under the CDR Rules.
-For example, the requirements relating to product data requests.[12]
+• A data holder should also be aware that they have other, non-privacy related obligations under the CDR Rules.
+For example, the requirements relating to product data requests.[14]
 These are not covered in this Guide.
-For information on these obligations, see the ACCC’s Compliance guidance for data holders in the banking sector.
+For information on these obligations, see the ACCC’s compliance guides for data holders in the banking and energy sectors.

 Does the Privacy Act apply to data holders?